Last Updated on by Admin LB

-The article seeks to introduce the reader to the specific aspects of the Muslim Law as practised in India.
-It discusses in detail the source of the said body of law, their application and briefly mention areas which require reform.
+The article ‘Introduction to Muslim Law’ seeks to introduce the reader to the specific aspects of Muslim Law as practised in India.
+It discusses in detail the source of the said body of law, and their application and briefly mentions areas that require reform.
 The Article also tries to situate the topic in relation to the current socio-political scenarios that exist in the country.

 This endemic judicial system is popularly known as the Sharia law which is the governing legislation in most of those countries who has made Islam their state religion such as Afghanistan Pakistan and Saudi Arabia.